Thursday, May 30, 2024

 So Christina embarks on a cross-country mission, with her roommate Sophie, to figure out what happened to Leona.
 In the process, she uncovers a trail of similar victims who have suffered the same fate.
 But if no one can remember the victims, how can the killer possibly be caught?
 Christina’s only leads come from a crazed homeless man’s ramblings, a mysterious glass eye, and an otherworldly totem.
 Is Christina crazy or has she stumbled upon something so implausible it must be true?

-This was an interesting audio book that's set up to feel like your listening to a podcast.
+This was an interesting audio book that's set up to feel like you're listening to a podcast.
 I really got into this and was enjoying it until I got to the part where the main character's roommate gets involved.
 I've got to be honest, she almost ruined this book for me.
 She was so immature and annoying.
 I think she was supposed to bring some comic relief to the story but I didn't find her funny.
 She felt like a character that should have been in a YA novel.
 Thankfully, I was able to ignore her enough to enjoy the rest of the book, but this could have been a 4 star read instead of a 3.5 star read if she hadn't been in the story, or if she had been written as a more mature character.

 The mystery itself was good and I liked the supernatural aspect of the story.
 Apparently this is a prequel to a graphic novel, but I've never read it and I don't plan on reading it.
 This worked well enough on it's own.